AbnPlan/medina_127429_project01_TicTacToe/README.md

 Whenever one of the conditions are met, a messege will display, telling the user who won or it was a draw.
 When the user clicks on the screen, board is cleared and a messege is displayed showing the current scores and asking the user if he wants to continue playing.
 If the user press
 'y' or 'Y' the board clears and the user can play again, otherwise, the game closes.

+  Referencias:
+  https://www.youtube.com/watch?v=jAaJZLqryTI&t=836s - Idea para hacer el Ai